The 12 Hallmarks of Aging in Dogs, Explained

 Where NAD Support Fits—and Where It Doesn’t

-NAD support is often discussed as a defensive strategy: not as a way to prevent DNA damage, but as a way to help the body keep up with normal demands.
-In cell research, adding NAD outside cells has been shown to increase PARP-dependent DNA repair capacity, illustrating how NAD availability can shape repair performance (Wilk, 2020).
-In dogs, the most relevant takeaway is modest: if NAD supply is chronically strained, supporting the broader NAD economy may help some dogs maintain a more workable energy budget alongside veterinary care.
+NAD support is best framed defensively: not as a way to prevent DNA damage, but as a way to help the body keep up with normal demand.
+In cell research, adding NAD outside cells increased PARP-dependent DNA repair capacity, showing how NAD availability shapes repair performance (Wilk, 2020).
+In dogs the takeaway is modest, if NAD supply is chronically strained, supporting the broader NAD economy may help some dogs hold a more workable energy budget alongside veterinary care.

 What Dog Studies Suggest so Far